satbq/modalcolortheory/README.md

 hepta_network <- igraph::graph_from_adj_list(color_adjacencies[[7]]) # May take a minute or two to construct
 ```

-You can then use the tools of the igraph package, like `bfs()` to explore the structure of the space.
+You can then use the tools of the igraph package, like `igraph::bfs()` to explore the structure of the space.

 ### representative_signvectors.rds